alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns_Across_Hallmarks.md

 treated as intervention targets in their own right, not only as secondary effects of cellular repair.

-Status: Confirmed across four hallmarks.
+Status: Supported across four hallmarks.
 Promote to synthesis file when cross-hallmark analysis begins.

 ---